 Can You Use Both Together?

-Yes — cumin and fennel are frequently combined in South Asian cooking and Ayurvedic preparations.
-A blend of both seeds infused in water (sometimes called panch phoran water or mixed spice water) is a traditional digestive tonic in several regional traditions.
+Yes — cumin and fennel are often combined in South Asian cooking.
+A blend of both seeds in water is a traditional digestive tonic used in several regional traditions.

 - ½ tsp cumin seeds